openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 ### Bridge Configuration

 The bridge can be added via the PaperUI.
-After adding the bridge the user name and password can be set by editing the thing via the PaperUI.
+After adding the bridge, the user name and password can be set by editing the thing via the PaperUI.
 For manual configuration the following parameters can be defined.
 The ipAddress has to be defined.
 All other fields are optional.
+The password and the user name are used to login to the HEOS account.
+This is required to load the favorites, playlists and so on from personal settings.
+If no login information is provided these features can't be used.

 ````
 Bridge heos:bridge:main "name" [ipAddress="192.168.0.1", name="Default", unserName="xxx", password="123456"]